-Doge 7 is supplied with first grade Shuguang tubes with Doge additional QC.
+Doge 7 is supplied with Shuguang or Psvane tubes with Doge additional QC.

 NOTE: There is only one version of the Doge 7 which comes with 8 tubes.
-Tube 7 & 8 is for balanced and won’t be in use when using RCA though you might need them in the future if you change of amp or preamp.
-For XLR output the signal pass through all tubes.
+Tube 7 & 8 is for balance the signal and won’t be in use when using RCA though you might need them in the future if you change of amp or preamp.

 What about NOS?

 NOS means New Old Stock.
 It is brand new tubes, but manufactured a long time ago by prestigious brands, in a time QC was at much higher standards than now, at a time when non-qualified tubes were destroyed on contrary as now, sold under same printing, and at a time some now-forbidden alloys were permitted.

 Of course, if you already own tubes in particular NOS, you can choose the option “NO TUBES”.